w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the similarities and differences between accessibility, usability and inclusion.
-* Getting acquainted that, even when these three terms often overlap, accessibility is needed to garantee web access for all.
+* Getting acquainted that, even when these three terms often overlap, accessibility is needed to grant web access for all.
-* Acknowledging that it is necessary to involve managerial staff and decission makers so that accessibility becomes an intrinsic part of the daily work in web design and development.
+* Acknowledging that it is necessary to involve managerial staff and decision makers so that accessibility becomes an intrinsic part of the daily work in web design and development.

 ##### Approximate duration.